Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/team-data-science-process-idear-instructions.md

 ## How to Launch IDEAR

-You launch IDEAR from RStudio (run on either Linux or Windows) selecting the YAML file for the data to explore.
+You can launch IDEAR from RStudio (run on either Linux or Windows) or Visual Studio R Project.
 Here are the instructions:

+### 1. RStudio
 - To start RStudio **on Linux**, double-click the RStudio icon on the desktop.
 If you do not see the icon, go to **Applications** --> **Run Program** --> type **rstudio**

 	![x2go](./media/team-data-science-process-idear-instructions/idear-x2go-rstudio-installed.png)